-Run along the battlements, storm the hilltop, be awed in a planetarium, load a cannon, paddle your own canoe - all possible on Berkhampstead trips - where topics spring to life!
-If dressing up is your thing, we offer that too - as a Tudor, an evacuee, a Victorian schoolchild…there are plenty of opportunities.
+Run along the battlements, storm the hilltop, be awed in a planetarium, load a cannon, paddle your own canoe - all possible on Berkhampstead trips!
+Adventure centres, stately homes, theatres, museums, environmental centres, castles, rivers, the forest…the list goes on!

-Sulgrave Manor proved a fabulous venue for bringing Tudor times to life for our Year 4 historians.
+Sulgrave Manor is a fabulous venue for bringing Tudor times to life for our Year 4 historians.
 The costumes, drama workshop, music and dancing make it both a memorable and a fascinating experience.

-We LOVE visitors and have welcomed the brilliant children’s author Jacqueline Wilson!
+We regularly have visitors here, and recently we have welcomed the brilliant children’s author Jacqueline Wilson!
 Olympians and Paralympians, have visited us, and we often have the Minibeast Experience here to delight the children with all their creatures.
-The History Man and the Carducci Quartet; we’ve done workshops in wire sculpture, skipping, capoeira and Indian dance - to name but a few, it’s an impressive line-up!
+The History Man and the Carducci Quartet have been here, and we’ve done workshops in mosaic, wire sculpture, skipping, capoeira and Indian dance - to name but a few, it’s an impressive line-up!